Skip to Main Content

 What is the best way to get a permit?

 The best way to get your Special Occasion Permit is to apply online.
-Once you've received your permit, you can purchase your alcohol at any Saskatchewan liquor retailer
+Once you've received your permit, you can purchase your alcohol at any Saskatchewan liquor retailer or any Saskatchewan Craft Manufacturer.

 How long does it take to get a permit?